 All students with positive test results, as well as those waiting for confirmatory results, will be provided care, guidance and contact tracing as appropriate.

 - If a student receives a positive result from an antigen test, a plan for care, isolation and contact tracing will be initiated.

 - If a student receives a negative result from an antigen test, a confirmatory PCR test (that will return results in approximately 2-4 days) will be performed to validate the results of the initial test.
 Students will be provided care and guidance until results of the second test are received.

 Carnegie Mellon is committed to providing access to symptomatic and close contact testing with no barrier to care.
-For students enrolled in CMU’s Student Health Insurance Plan (SHIP), the cost of testing will be automatically covered.
-For any student who is not able to secure coverage through their insurance, the university will cover the cost of testing.
-We have thoughtfully planned for multiple contingencies to ensure we have adequate supply to execute our testing protocol.
-We are also adding staff at UHS who are trained in both testing and contact tracing to support our efforts.
+The cost for UHS COVID-19 symptomatic testing is $105, and is fully covered for students enrolled in CMU’s Student Health Insurance Plan (SHIP).
+For students on other health plans who are not able to secure reimbursement through their insurance plan, the university will cover the cost of testing.

 Faculty or staff who are in need of symptomatic testing should contact their health care provider.
 Additional info for faculty/staff with symptoms